AVpres/homebrew-formulae/README.md

 - the **openLTO** package is a collection of Bash scripts to manage LTO cartridges with LTFS
 - the **Spoiled\_Apples** package emulates 6502, 680x0 and PowerPC−based Apple computers and clones

-## Experimental Formulae

-Please do not install the following formula unless you know exactly what you are doing:

-- **hla** – High Level Assembler (HLABE back end, LD linker)

 ## Renamed Formula

 The **openMovIm** package has been renamed **MovIm** on 2019-05-04.

 ## Deleted Formulae

-The following formula has been deleted from this GitHub repository on 2019-02-29:
+The following formulae have been deleted from this GitHub repository:

+- **hla** – High Level Assembler (HLABE back end, LD linker)

 - **vrecord-x** is a [_vrecord_](https://github.com/amiaopensource/vrecord) flavour running on Linux, macOS and Windows